nsk06/2019-dataviscourse-homework/hw1/README.md

 ## Design and Implementation

-Implement your solution in a file called ``hw1.html``, which you should store in the top-level directory of the homework 1 folder. **At the top of the file add “CS-5630 / CS-6630 Homework 1”, your name, your e-mail address and your uID.** Use the proper HTML elements to structure this information and use headings to label your charts.
+Implement your solution in a file called ``hw1.html``.Use the proper HTML elements to structure this information and use headings to label your charts.

 You can choose your design parameters freely, i.e., things like the color, aspect ratio and size of your charts is up to you.
 You need to make sure, however, that the data can be clearly read and follows good visualization design practice.
 Note that you will probably need to make some kind of (manual) transformation to the data to achieve pleasant results, i.e., when plotting a bar chart, the value `10` can't be just mapped to pixels.